Round-Robin Wagering and Examples

 Now, imagine spreading those wagers across all your picks next Sunday.

 Laying $5 on a Round Robin bet of six two-team parlays using the above teams could garner you a win of about $87.
 But even if one or even two of your teams lose, that means you can still cash in on four or five winning parlays, leaving you up on the day, and preserving your stack for next Sunday’s action.

 The allure of putting all your picks on one high-paying four-team parlay is great.
 But the NFL season is long, and it is critical to manage your stack to get you through until the Super Bowl.
-With Round Robin wagering, sports bettors, both new and experienced, can boost their chances of coming out of the season in the black.
+With Round Robin wagering at Bovada, sports bettors, both new and experienced, can boost their chances of coming out of the season in the black.